willcrichton/rust-api-type-patterns/src/main_idea.md

 # The Main Idea

 An API is a computational **representation** of real-world concepts.
-Representations are mappings between elements of a represented world (e.g. real life) and a representing world (e.g. an API).
-For example, the abstract concept of a number can be expressed through many notations (or interfaces):
+Representations are mappings between elements of a represented world (e.g. a primary color) and a representing world (e.g. an enum in a programming language).
+A concept can have many representations &mdash; for instance, a number can be expressed many ways:

 <center>
     <img src="./images/representation_number_table.png" width="90%" /><br />